practical-artificial-intelligence-841/website/content/project/project-design-guidelines.md

 1. What **type of AI system** does your team investigate?

-    a.
-Identify one of the seven project types outlined in the Appendix of this handout.

-    b.
-Briefly summarize what the project type (not your particular AI system) is about.
+    - Briefly summarize what the project type (not your particular AI system) is about.

 2. What **AI system** has the team selected from publicly available sources to exemplify the type of project under investigation?